MicrosoftDocs/winrt-api/windows.applicationmodel.conversationalagent/conversationalagentsession_getmissingprerequisitesasync_1601542664.md

 ## -description

-Gets missing prerequisites that are required for voice activation to become available and function properly.
+Gets missing prerequisites for voice activation to become available and function properly.

 ## -returns